wkler/ERC721-ERC-20-Token-Minter/README.md

 ~~~
 brownie run PATH/TO/deploy_contracty.py --network rinkeby
 ~~~
-A successful deployment to the Rinkeby test network should look something like this:
+A successful deployment to the Rinkeby test network should look something like this:<br>
 ![](ReadmePhotos/contracts_deployed.PNG)<br>
 The screenshot above says "Already Verified" since they have been deployed during testing.
 When a contract is redeployed without modification to the source code, it does not need to re-verify.
 If you are deploying the contracts for the first time, it should read "Verification Success" in green text.

 11) Send LINK from your wallet to your deployed ERC-20Token.sol contract.
 This is an imperative step.
 Not doing so will result in the program crashing when you try and mint an NFT.
-The resulting console error will look something like this:
+The resulting console error will look something like this:<br>
 ![](ReadmePhotos/account_needs_link.PNG)
 If you see this error, just send link tokens from your wallet to the deployed ERC-20Token.sol contract address and restart the minting process.
 12) Start IPFS server in a new terminal with the command: